Understanding your risk

 - Family history

-- Lifestyle behavior (e.g. smoking, alcohol, diet and exercise)
+- Lifestyle behaviors (e.g. smoking, alcohol, diet and exercise)

 - Overall health